 Support the Journal, and yourself, by submitting manuscripts and by citing papers published in Acta Physiologica.

-- Median time from submission to decision is just 31 days.
+- Median time from submission to first decision is just 23 days.

 To subscribe to Acta Physiologica or renew your current subscription, go to Wiley Online Library.